clics/pyclics-clustering/README.md

-# pyclics-louvain
+# pyclics-clustering

-Louvain clustering for CLICS²
+Various clustering algoriths packaged as plugins for CLICS².